 Alonzo Wright

 Alonzo Wright paired a sharp business mind with genuine care for his customers and community.
 Cleveland’s first African American millionaire arrived with just six cents in his pocket.
-But a chance meeting with a SOHIO executive led Wright to lease his own service station, where he pioneered the practice of cleaning customers’ windshields as they waited for a fill-up.
+But a chance meeting with a SOHIO (Standard Oil of Ohio) executive led Wright to lease his own service station, where he pioneered the practice of cleaning customers’ windshields as they waited for a fill-up.
 Later, Wright expanded his empire through real estate investment.

 But, wait, there’s more…